opoink/opoink-app-2/README.md

     --generate or --g: the action to do.
-    --location or --l: is the location where to generate the component --component-name or --cn: your new component name alpha, - and _ is the accepted characters. - _ is just a separator
+    --location or --l: is the location where to generate the component --component-name or --cn: your new component name alpha, - and _ are the accepted characters. - _ is just a separator

 This will generate a new directory and four files under **/App/Ext/Vendor/Module/View/vue/components**